 ⋅ 13:1 student-to-faculty ratio

-⋅ More than 70% of students participate in volunteer service-learning projects, including several ongoing community partnerships and national or international trips during Alternative Spring Break and January Exploration Term.
+⋅ 88% of students participate in volunteer service-learning projects, including several ongoing community partnerships and national or international trips during Alternative Spring Break and January Exploration Term.

 ⋅ The academic program at BSC is complemented by opportunities that give students a wealth of life experiences in and out of the classroom, and is distinguished by these innovative programs: Harrison Honors Program, Bunting Center for Engaged Study and Community Action, Hess Center for Leadership and Service, Sklenar Center for International Programs, Vail College Fellows Program, Stump Entrepreneurship Programs, and Foreign Languages Across The Curriculum.